 Checking Convergence When Using Hierarchical Bayes for MaxDiff

-Hierarchical Bayes is an approach to modelling MaxDiff data which can provide better predictive accuracy than other approaches (like latent class analysis).
-However, it is quite labor-intensive.
+A popular approach to modelling MaxDiff data is Hierarchical Bayes, which can provide better predictive accuracy than other approaches (like latent class analysis).
+However, it is quite computationally-intensive.
 A trade-off must sometimes be made between how long you want the algorithm to run against how well the algorithm has converged to the solution (and how accurate your estimates are).

 In this post I discuss additional technical information about how to check for convergence in a Hierarchical Bayes MaxDiff model.
 There are a number of diagnostic tools that you can use to check the convergence of the model.
 These include looking at the statistics of the parameter estimates themselves, checking trace plots which describe the evolution of the estimates throughout the iterations of the algorithm, and the posterior intervals which show the range of the sampled parameters.

 Different software packages have different approaches.
 The R package, Stan, (used by Q and Displayr) uses a modern form of MCMC called Hamiltonian Monte Carlo.
 Sawtooth, on the other hand, uses the more old-school Gibbs sampling.
 My experience is that both approaches get the same answer, but the newer Hamiltonian Monte Carlo is faster for really big problems with lots of parameters.
 If you wish to use Gibbs Sampling in R, you can do so using the bayesm package.
-However, my experience is that the resulting models have a worse fit than those from Stan and from Sawtooth (bayesm constrains the first alternative to have a variance of 0, which is why, I suspect, it performs worse than both our Stan implementation and Sawtooth’s implementation).
+However, my experience is that the resulting models have a worse fit than those from Stan and from Sawtooth.

 The samples are generated from those in the previous iteration using a set of rules.
 The rules are such that once sufficient iterations have been run and the initial samples are discarded, the distribution of the samples matches the posterior distribution of the parameters given prior distributions and observations.
 In the case of MaxDiff, the observations are the respondent's best and worst choices to the options presented to them.
 By default, Stan discards the first half of the samples.
 This is known as the warm-up.
 The latter half of the samples are used to estimate the means and standard errors of the parameters.